 When thinking of Japan, you probably imagine some specific images.
 Temples and pagodas spring easily to mind.
 Serene lakes and snow-capped mountains.
 A calm air of Zen Buddhism everywhere.
+Japanese cuisine.
 Cherry blossom trees bursting with pink and red colour in spring.

 As a series of islands, Japan enjoys plenty of coastline, from rocky cliffs to sandy beaches and everything in between.
 Japan’s southern coasts, especially on the island of Kyushu, there are plenty of amazing coastal areas.
 The warmer weather here allows for beachy activities like scuba diving, surfing and sailing and there are plenty of sandy beaches to facilitate these types of getaways.